RH-devs/FUN-YOGA/README.md

 -	Being a group/an organization, we want to create awareness of our workshops and fitness contents to users through our media channels.
 -	Being an organization, we would like to showcase our fitness routine globally to people interested a friendly manner.
 -	Being an organization, we want to promote yoga and intensify its benefits to users.
+-   Being an organization, we would like to attract more users.

 ## Wireframe mockups
 I made use of Moqups to design wireframes of how the website should like, the elements available in moqups were used to structure the layout of the wireframes.